vishakagupta18/Data-Analyst-Portfolio/README.md

 - **AWS Glue**: To perform ETL operations, including cleaning and transforming the data.
 - **Amazon Athena**: For querying the dataset and generating insights.
 - **AWS QuickSight**: To visualize trends and insights through dashboards.
+- **CloudTrail & CloudWatch**: For monitoring and auditing the environment.

 #### Deliverables:
 - **Comprehensive Data Analysis Report**: Summarizes findings, key metrics, and trends identified in the analysis.